missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 There are a myriad of command line tools for probing and displaying different system resources like CPU usage, memory usage, network, disk usage and so on.

 - **General Monitoring** - Probably the most popular is [`htop`](https://hisham.hm/htop/index.php), which is an improved version of [`top`](http://man7.org/linux/man-pages/man1/top.1.html).
-`htop` presents various statistics for the currently running processes on the system.
+`htop` presents various statistics for the currently running processes on the system. `htop` has a myriad of options and keybinds, some useful ones  are: `<F6>` to sort processes, `t` to show tree hierarchy and `h` to toggle threads.
 See also [`glances`](https://nicolargo.github.io/glances/) for similar implementation with a great UI.
 For getting aggregate measures across all processes, [`dstat`](http://dag.wiee.rs/home-made/dstat/) is another nifty tool that computes real-time resource metrics for lots of different subsystems like I/O, networking, CPU utilization, context switches, &c.
 - **I/O operations** - [`iotop`](http://man7.org/linux/man-pages/man8/iotop.8.html) displays live I/O usage information and is handy to check if a process is doing heavy I/O disk operations
 - **Disk Usage** - [`df`](http://man7.org/linux/man-pages/man1/df.1.html) displays metrics per partitions and [`du`](http://man7.org/linux/man-pages/man1/du.1.html) displays **d**isk **u**sage per file for the current directory.
 In these tools the `-h` flag tells the program to print with **h**uman readable format.